 Note: Travellers who wish to watch and learn about the performance need to make earlier reservations.

 9. Perahu Kolek Experience at Pengkalan Datu

 Travellers who wish to experience this boat can head to Cerana Villa Resort and Floating Restaurant on Saturday.
-The cruise experience, which costs only MYR5 per person, brings travellers to witness daily life and activities along the river such as catching lokan (a type of freshwater clam), extracting nira nipah (palm nectar) and more.
-The journey take around 30 minutes.
+The cruise experience, which costs only MYR5 per person, brings travellers to witness daily life and activities along the river, such as catching lokan (a type of freshwater clam), extracting nira nipah (palm nectar) and more.
+The journey takes around 30 minutes.